erikdubois/AntergosCinnamon/README.md

 ##Download the Surfn icons

-For ease of installation I use the script
+For ease of installation I use the script.

-	- icons-surfn-vx.sh

 You can also use